Cheesy courgette fritters are a great way of using up a glut of homegrown courgettes.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-- There's no need to squeeze all of the water out of the grated courgettes for these fritters.
-Just place the grated courgette in a sieve over the sink for 10 minutes to allow SOME of the water to drip out and then pat dry.
-You still want a bit of moisture as this helps the mixture to stick together.
+- No need to squeeze all the water out of grated courgettes.
+Just let them drain in a sieve over the sink for 10 minutes and then pat dry.
+Some moisture helps the mixture stick together.

-- Try making these courgette fritters in your air fryer.
-Place a sheet of baking paper at the bottom of your air fryer basket as the mixture is quite wet.
+- Try making these fritters in your air fryer.
+Place baking paper at the bottom of the basket as the mixture is quite wet.

 🍴 Serving suggestions